idiap/bob/doc/CxxCoreErrorReporting.rst

 How to configure streams
 ------------------------

-If you are an application developer, it maybe upon you to decide how to stream information from the code you are calling into the appropriate stream.
-The bob defaults are:
+If you are an application developer, it is your decision on how to stream information from the code you are calling into the appropriate stream.
+The
+|project| defaults are:

-* debug-style messages and info message go to ``stdout``;
+* debug-style messages and info message go to ``stdout``, and
 * warning and error messages are re-directed to ``stderr``.

-You can change that behavior by adjusting the output sinks in the following
+You can change this behavior by adjusting the output sinks in the following
 way:

 .. code-block:: c++